How To Pay Off $10,000 in Credit Card Debt

 Credit card companies are interested in getting paid, so they may be willing to negotiate with you.
 You can negotiate credit card debt to waive late fees, reduce interest rates, or even get some of your debt written off if they agree to a settlement.

-Start by taking a look at your credit score, your credit card bill payment history, any charge-offs, and the length of time you've been a client.
+Start by taking a look at your credit score, your credit card bill payment history, any charge-offs you may have in your credit history, and the length of time you've been a client.
 Assess your overall debt and come up with a strategy to negotiate.

-You can either negotiate with your credit card company to accept a payment plan or a debt settlement.
-If you have $10,000 in credit card debt and no feasible way to pay off that amount, most credit card issuers will be ready to negotiate a payment plan and a reduced amount of what you owe.
+You can either negotiate with your credit card company to get them to accept a revised payment plan or perhaps even a debt settlement.
+If you’re struggling with credit card debt over $10,000 and can’t find a way to pay off the full amount, most credit card issuers will be ready to negotiate a payment plan and a reduced amount of what you owe.

-Even with budgeting and cutting down your expenses, sometimes the only way to pay off debt successfully is by increasing your income.
-If you consistently find yourself with next to no amount left over at the end of each month, it may be time for you to consider ways to add to your income.
+Even with budgeting and cutting down your expenses, sometimes the only way to pay off credit card debt successfully is by increasing your income.
+If you constantly find yourself with next to zero amount left over at the end of each month, it may be time for you to consider ways to add to your income.

-Look for ways to earn extra cash through a side business by starting a part-time or freelance job.
-Another great option is to start your own business.
+Look for ways to earn extra cash through a side business by starting a part-time or short-term freelance job.
+Another great option is to start your own business, in an industry in which you’re particularly skilled or a niche market you’re passionate about.
 If you have a skill that you can monetize, like making handmade goods, dedicate some time each day to building your business so you can start earning from it.
 Any extra money you earn and pay towards your credit card debt will help you get out of debt faster.

 Another way to increase your income is by asking for a raise at work.
 If you've been working at the same place for over a year and have a good performance track record, you may be able to negotiate a promotion or a pay raise.